hidayattaufiqur/go-bookings/readme.md

-# learn how to make a website with go
+# learn how to make a website using go

 - Built in Go version 1.16
 - Uses [the chi router](github.com/go-chi/chi)